 4. Life outside the classroom

 When it comes to social life, there’s more to consider than the number of clubs or organizations a school offers.
 Is there an active Greek life?
 That may be a positive or a negative for your student, depending on their preferences.
-Do a large percentage of students commute to the school instead of living on campus?
+Do a large percentage of students commute to school instead of living on campus?

 Having lots of commuters can affect weekend activities.
 Large city vs. small town is a big consideration, as is large student body vs. small student body.
 A big school can offer more diverse clubs and activities, but can also feel overwhelming and too anonymous for some students.